stoeps13/connections-doc/source/admin/admin/r_admin_common_props_wsadmin.md

     This property accepts a value of true or false.

+    !!! note
-    **Note:** Do not edit this property.
+    Do not edit this property.
 For information about how to add Sametime awareness to HCL Connections, see the *Adding Sametime awareness to HCL Connections* topic.

 sametimeLinks.enabled
 :   Specifies whether the ability to connect to the Sametime Links resources over HTTP is enabled.

     This property accepts a value of true or false.

+    !!! note
-    **Note:** Do not edit this property.
+    Do not edit this property.
 For information about how to add Sametime awareness to HCL Connections, see the *Adding Sametime awareness to HCL Connections* topic.

 sametimeLinks.href
 :   Web address from which Sametime Links resources can be accessed over HTTP.

     Specify the protocol \(HTTP\), server name, and, optionally, the port number.

+    !!! note
-    **Note:** Do not edit this property.
+    Do not edit this property.
 For information about how to add Sametime awareness to HCL Connections, see the *Adding Sametime awareness to HCL Connections* topic.

 sametimeLinks.href.prefix
 :   Context root from which to access the application.
 For example: `/sametime`.